mikependon/RepoDB/RepoDb.Docs/limitations.md

 ## Composite Keys

-The default support to this will never be implemented as RepoDb tend to sided the other scenario that is forcefully eliminating this use-case.
-When you do the push operations in RepoDb (i.e.: [Insert](https://repodb.net/operation/insert), [Delete](https://repodb.net/operation/delete), [Update](https://repodb.net/operation/update), [Merge](https://repodb.net/operation/merge) and etc), it uses the PK as the qualifiers.
+The default support to this will never be implemented as RepoDB tend to sided the other scenario that is forcefully eliminating this use-case.
+When you do the push operations in RepoDB (i.e.: [Insert](https://repodb.net/operation/insert), [Delete](https://repodb.net/operation/delete), [Update](https://repodb.net/operation/update), [Merge](https://repodb.net/operation/merge) and etc), it uses the PK as the qualifiers.

 ### Scenario 1 - Insert